Skip to content

 • Listening activities such as the ones held over the summer help families to feel heard.

-What will be the key themes discussed at the SEND Summit?
+What were the key themes discussed at the SEND Summit?

-The findings from the listening activities reinforce our understanding of the challenges in the system.
-We have used the feedback to inform the key themes which will be discussed at the SEND Summit.
-These key themes can be grouped into 6 main areas:
+The findings from the listening activities reinforced our understanding of the challenges in the system.
+We used the feedback to inform the key themes which were discussed at the SEND Summit:

 1. Accessing the right learning environment